dannymidnight/node-weather/README.md

- ## Example ##
 An example of how to get the weather based on geolocation.

 ```javascript
  var weather = require('weather');